 My ultimate leadership goals are stated in the chart above.
 Whether I get a teaching position in my field after I graduate or I get a leading position in higher education, I hope to make a change in the field of instructional design.
 As online learning is advancing, more research is required to make sure that quality learning is achieved through online courses and that digital learners maintain motivation and self-regulation in order to complete online courses.
 I would also like to look at pedagogical strategies to maximize student learning in an online learning environment.
 Instructional design can encompass any field of education in my opinion, and it cannot be looked at as distinct from teaching and teacher education, special education, multicultural education, etc. In all the fields of education, designing training and instruction supported by technology has become central.
 Therefore, I would like to develop an interdisciplinary view of a leader in the field of education who looks at different variables when designing technology supported learning environments.

+Ghania, a pleasure to read.
+You’ve outlined some attributes that can propel you in the field.
+Develop your research skills; study online learning and lead the field that way.
+You’re in an advantageous position of entering an emerging field, like genetics was.
+Look at how inquiry “led” before people did.
+A

 References